jefflunt/glint-ui/README.md

 F2 - Open the fast select dialog

-F4 - Close EmulationStation (should work as long as ES hasn't frozen)
+F4 - Close glint-es (should work as long as ES hasn't frozen)

 Unfortunately, there is no built-in way to change keyboard mappings - if you need to, check out `src/InputManager.cpp`.
 There's a switch statement with a list of keys; it should be pretty simple to change them.